 If you are unhappy with the outcome of an investigation, you should submit another report explaining why this is the case to the whole of the Board of Directors.
 Your concern will be investigated again if there is a good reason to do so.

-If you are still unsatisfied with the result, you may make a report to the Singapore Stock Exchange or any other Singapore authorities you wish.
+If you are still unsatisfied with the result, you may make a report to any other Singapore authorities you wish.